azeema11/azerro_backend/PATTERNS_GUIDE.md

 - [ ] **Services**: Use typed inputs, structured validation, error handling wrappers
 - [ ] **Types**: Define separate Create/Update interfaces
 - [ ] **Errors**: Use `ValidationError` for business logic, `withPrismaErrorHandling` for DB ops
+- [ ] **Decimal Types**: Use utility functions for arithmetic, accept both number and Decimal in services ✨ **NEW**
+- [ ] **Financial Calculations**: Convert Decimal to number for math operations, return numbers for business logic ✨ **NEW**
+- [ ] **Currency Conversion**: Use enhanced conversion functions that support Decimal inputs ✨ **NEW**
 - [ ] **Naming**: Follow established conventions
 - [ ] **Imports**: Organize in standard order

-This guide ensures that all code follows the same high-quality patterns established throughout the Azerro backend codebase.
+This guide ensures that all code follows the same high-quality patterns established throughout the Azerro backend codebase, including proper handling of the new Decimal types for financial precision.